Contrasting Gold.com (NYSE:GOLD) and Top Win International (NASDAQ:SORA)

 A-Mark Precious Metals, Inc., together with its subsidiaries, operates as a precious metals trading company.
 It operates in three segments: Wholesale Sales & Ancillary Services, Direct-to-Consumer, and Secured Lending.
 The Wholesale Sales & Ancillary Services segment sells gold, silver, platinum, and palladium in the form of bars, plates, powders, wafers, grains, ingots, and coins.
 This segment also offers various ancillary services, including financing, storage, consignment, logistics, and various customized financial programs; and designs and produces minted silver products.
 The Direct-to-Consumer segment provides access to an array of gold, silver, copper, platinum, and palladium products through its websites and marketplaces.
 It operates five company-owned websites targeting specific niches within the precious metals retail market.
 This segment also operates as a direct retailer of precious metals to the investor community and markets its precious metal products on television, radio, and the internet, as well as through customer service outreach.
 The Secured Lending segment originates and acquires commercial loans secured by bullion and numismatic coins; and serves coin and precious metal dealers, investors, and collectors.
 The company serves customers, including financial institutions, bullion retailers, industrial manufacturers and fabricators, sovereign mints, refiners, coin and metal dealers, investors, collectors, and e-commerce and other retail customers.
 It has operations in the United States, rest of North America, Europe, the Asia Pacific, Africa, and Australia.
 A-Mark Precious Metals, Inc. was founded in 1965 and is headquartered in El Segundo, California.

-Receive News & Ratings for Gold.com Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Gold.com and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Top Win International Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Top Win International and related companies with MarketBeat.com's FREE daily email newsletter.